guyrotem/google-translate-server/README.md

 	query: String,
 	sourceLang: String,	//	2 or 3 letters, _usually_ the ISO2 language code, small case

-	// Use exactly one of the following two targetLangs?: String[],	//	USE targetLangs (array) XOR targetLang (string) targetLang?: String,	//
+	// Use exactly one of the following two (XOR)! targetLangs?: String[],	//	USE targetLangs (array) to translate to multiple target languages in the same call targetLang?: String,	//      USE targetLang (string) to translate to a single target langauge }
-}
 ```